lplpjjj/lplpjjj.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I am a Ph.D. candidate at the [Annenberg School for Communication and Journalism at the University of Southern California](https://annenberg.usc.edu).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a Ph.D. candidate at the [Annenberg School for Communication and Journalism, USC](https://annenberg.usc.edu).
+My research centers on the convergence of **advocacy communication, social justice, and social networks**.
+I draw heavily on network theory and ecological perspectives to explain communication behaviors and outcomes in digital advocacy.
+I am co-supervised by [Prof. Larry Gross](https://annenberg.usc.edu/faculty/larry-p-gross) and [Prof. Lindsay Young](https://annenberg.usc.edu/faculty/lindsay-young).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I employ a diverse range of **quantitative and computational analytical tools**, including inferential network modeling, machine learning, natural language processing (NLPs), structural equation modeling, and path analysis.
+Qualitative methods such as in-depth interviews and participatory observation complement my research.

+Specifically, my ongoing and future research agenda revolves around three major themes: (1) strategic and advocacy communication with a focus on ethnic, sexual, and gender minority groups in complex information and media environments; (2) information dynamics and social networks that influence policy, health, and risk communication outcomes; (3) political attitudes and behaviors in digital intergroup contexts.

+**I am looking for academic positions in fields such as communication, information sicence, and computational social science in the recruitment cycle 2023-2024.**